Metal Cutting Methods

 The Superiority of Laser Cutting

-Cost-Efficiency: The wear and tear on laser cutting equipment are less pronounced, translating to reduced maintenance and replacement expenses over time.
+Cost-Efficiency: The wear and tear on laser cutting equipment are less obvious, which means reduced maintenance and replacement expenses over time.

-Material Integrity: The no-contact nature of laser cutting significantly diminishes the potential for material contamination, ensuring that the end product retains its purity and quality.
+Material Integrity: The no-contact nature of laser cutting greatly reduces the potential for material contamination, ensuring that the end product retains its purity and quality.

 Laser Cutting: Material Compatibility